richardsp256/MelodyExtraction/README.md

-The project is built with CMake v3.0 or greater (it can probably be built with an earlier version).
+CMake 3.x is used to build the project.
+Earlier versions of CMake are untested.
 Build the executable and archived library with

 	cmake .
 	make